danielharrell/SumLect2015/Lost_Idea_LA.md

 education rather than experience.
 Or why, if they are matters of education, they would be found at the end of education rather than the beginning.
-But if our given condition were to think we know when we don't, or to have answers, but to questions that have been forgotten, then one can see how recollection, or disillusionment, might well be the aim of any education worth the name, especially one called 'liberal'.
+But if our given condition were to think we know when we don't, or have answers, say, but to questions that have been forgotten, then one can see how recollection or disillusionment might well be the aim of any education worth the name, especially one called 'liberal'.
 And this would not preclude liberal education, so understood, from providing an answer to the